Kotva Department Store: Monument declaration

 In 2007, architectural historian Rostislav Švácha suggested the Ministry of Culture declare the building a cultural monument because it represents a highpoint in Czech architecture of the first half of the 1970s and its visual and structural concept is peculiarly dealing with the suggestions of several directions in the post-war world of architecture.
 A similar architectural character began to be used before the Second World War by Frank Lloyd Wright.
 This request failed.

 In April 2019, Kotva Department Store became a Czech cultural monument, following a 2016 request for it to be added to the list.

+Current

+In 2025 the Kotva building is undergoing a major renovation, led by Generali Real Estate, which acquired the property in 2020.
+The company has embarked on an ambitious CZK 2 billion redevelopment project, expected to take two years.
+Upon completion, the lower two floors will be dedicated to fashion, cosmetics, and jewelry, while the upper floors will be transformed into office spaces.

+Despite these changes, Kotva remains a key landmark in Prague’s urban landscape.
+Acknowledging its architectural and historical significance, the building was officially designated a cultural monument in 2018, ensuring its preservation for future generations.